 Connecting the land and people through a shared artistic experience.

 Plein Air for the Park offers visitors a unique experience - a chance to see this majestic landscape through the eyes of 40 of the nation's top artists.

-Numerous live demonstrations, like the Artists In The Environment program and the Quick Draw, are rare opportunities to enjoy connecting with the artists and their process in a personal way,
+Artist demonstrations, like Painting On The Square and the Quick Draw, offer enthusiasts and patrons rare opportunities to enjoy connecting with the artists, and watching their process unfold, in a personal way.

 And what better way to take home a memento of the Park than to purchase a one-of-a-kind original artwork that will not only enrich your life in the years to come but will also help the Grand Teton Association continue its vital ongoing educational and interpretive mission.